Updated: January, 2023

 These will all be in western-style buildings with nice bathrooms, kitchen facilities and laundry facilities, as well as cable TV and internet access.

 26,000-60,000 Baht Per Month – 23,000-60,000 baht per month ($755-$1,750) is getting into the truly luxurious realm with enormous western-style apartment buildings right in the center of downtown Bangkok.
 These apartment buildings have upscale restaurants, nice shops, travel agents, gyms, swimming pools and are ideally located for anywhere you want to go.

 The apartments themselves are large, fashionably decorated and furnished and often with stupendous views.

-That means you’ll still be renting a very nice apartment in a good area of Bangkok.
+That does mean, however, that you should still be able to afford a clean, safe and comfortable aparement in a good area of Bangkok.